bitcoinreal/BitcoinReal/doc/init.md

 Copy bitcoinreald.init to /etc/init.d/bitcoinreald.
 Test by running "service bitcoinreald start".

-Using this script, you can adjust the path and flags to the bitcoinreald program by setting the bitcoinrealD and FLAGS environment variables in the file /etc/sysconfig/bitcoinreald.
+Using this script, you can adjust the path and flags to the bitcoinreald program by setting the BitcoinRealD and FLAGS environment variables in the file /etc/sysconfig/bitcoinreald.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn